anderpups/cmes_pi_builder/README.md

 ## Instructions

 1. Write the base Rasbian 32bit Desktop image to an SD card.
 The default user is `pi` and the password should be supplied.
-1. Enable SSH server `sudo raspi-config -> Interface Options -> SSH -> Yes` if not already.
+2. Enable SSH server `sudo raspi-config -> Interface Options -> SSH -> Yes` if not already.
-1. Grab the IP address for the pi.
+3. Grab the IP address for the pi.
+4. If you haven't installed Ansible already, please follow the instructions below.
+Make sure to install the collections needed for this playbook.
-1. Run `step1.yml` with the below command.
+5. Run `step1.yml` with the below command.
 When prompted enter password.
 Press `ENTER` to accept the default become password
      ```bash
      ansible-playbook --inventory [pi ip address], --user pi --ask-pass --ask-become-pass step1.yml
      ```
-1. Check the IP address of the pi.
+6. Check the IP address of the pi.
 Run `step2.yml` with the below command using the current IP.
      ```bash
      ansible-playbook --inventory [pi ip address], --user pi --ask-pass --ask-become-pass step2.yml
      ```
-1. Copy the ssh public key to the bridgevm.
+7. Copy the ssh public key to the bridgevm.
 SSH to pi and run the below command.
 The password for the bridgevm should be supplied.
      ```bash
      ssh-copy-id cmesworldpi@40.71.203.3
       ```
-1. Copy the ssh public key to the bridgevm.
+8. Copy the ssh public key to the bridgevm.
 SSH to pi and run the below command.
 The password for the bridgevm should be supplied.
      ```bash
      ssh-copy-id cmesworldpi@40.71.203.3
       ```
-1. Run the following scripts to pull down the site.
+9. Run the following scripts to pull down the site.
     - Version.sh
     - GetLogs.sh
     - UpdateVersion.sh
-1. Test the site using the app or by connecting to the Pi's IP address over http.
+10. Test the site using the app or by connecting to the Pi's IP address over http.

 ## Troubleshooting